-3.4.2 Antenna System Connections
+3.6.2 Antenna System Connections

-Dual Type N Female connectors, one for transmit and receive and one for future dual receive are located on the front of the radio.
+One Type N Female connector, for both transmit and receive, is located on the front of the radio.
 Flexible coaxial cable with a Type N Male connector should be connected between the main RF transmission cable and the radio.
 Ensure the coaxial cable is properly grounded and properly connected to a lightning protector (e.g. Polyphaser).